BayAreaMetro/network_wrangler/architecture.md

+# Architecture Thoughts
-## Initial thoughts on architecture of network_wrangler, lasso, ranch (and travel-model-two-networks)
+Initial thoughts on architecture of network_wrangler, lasso, ranch (and travel-model-two-networks)

-# Code References
+## Code References
 Note that the below diagrams and text link to MTC's working versions of these modules, which are:
 * [BayAreaMetro/network_wrangler, generic_agency branch](https://github.com/BayAreaMetro/network_wrangler/tree/generic_agency)
 * [BayAreaMetro/Lasso, mtc_parameters branch](https://github.com/BayAreaMetro/Lasso/tree/mtc_parameters)
 * [wsp-sag/Ranch](https://github.com/wsp-sag/Ranch) is not being used by our codebase at this time; instead we have pipeline scripts in
 * [BayAreaMetro/travel-model-two-networks, develop branch](https://github.com/BayAreaMetro/travel-model-two-networks/tree/develop)

-# Overall Comments
+## Overall Comments
 * I think these libraries are a great start but there are some issues that I see as being critical to fix:
   * **Documentation** -- Whenever our staff looks at the code, we end up with *so many* questions.
 We'd be happy to add answers to the documentation as we figure it out BUT they won't be useful to the greater project without
   * **Branch housekeeping** -- There are many active branches: